RiscadoA/riscadoa.com/_pages/about.md

 [robot controller]({% post_url 2021-10-23-hs-robot-controller-1 %}).

-At Game Dev Técnico I'm designing and coding [CUBOS.](https://github.com/GameDevTecnico/cubos), a new game engine made from scratch in C++.
+At Game Dev Técnico I'm designing and coding [CUBOS.](https://github.com/GameDevTecnico/cubos), af new game engine made from scratch in C++.

 I also participate in some competitive programming contests, and I have been